 The Filtration Process

-There is a 15 stage filtration process which will remove nearly all impurities in the water.
+There is a 15 stage filtration process that will remove nearly all impurities in the water.
 This is a great filter for truly hard water as it can handle heavy metals, VOCs, bacteria, pesticides, chlorine, and chloramine.

 PP cotton and steel mesh bookend the beginning and end of the filtration process so that no debris or physical impurities get into the filter and no dust from the filter leaves with the water.

-From there the filtration process is fairly standard with KDF 55, activated carbon, and ceramic balls to filter the water itself.
+The filtration process is fairly standard with KDF 55, activated carbon, and ceramic balls to filter the water itself.